 Benefits for Individuals

-For individuals, The Open Group Certified Architect (Open CA) certification represents an ideal mechanism for demonstrating knowledge, success and overall business capabilities.
-The Open CA program can significantly enhance and affirm your professional skills, improve your prospects for rewarding assignments, accelerate salary and career advancement, and result in greater peer recognition.
+For individuals, The Open Group Open Certified Architect (Open CA) certification represents an ideal mechanism for demonstrating knowledge, success and overall business capabilities.
+Open CA certification can significantly enhance and affirm your professional skills, improve your prospects for rewarding assignments, accelerate salary and career advancement, and result in greater peer recognition.

 Open up your Career - for Individuals